Updated: 6 days ago

-The ring is a method of hormonal birth control in the form of a flexible plastic ring that is inserted into the vagina, where it stays in place for three weeks and is out for one week.
-It is also known by the brand name "NuvaRing."
+The ring is a method of hormonal birth control in the form of a flexible plastic ring that is inserted into the vagina, where it stays in for 3 weeks and out for one week.
+There are 2 birth control rings: NuvaRing and the new Annovera.
 Like the pill, the ring can be used for other benefits.
+The ring does NOT protect against sexually transmitted diseases (STDs).

 How does it work?